 After the clean up we will meet back at for prizes, food, and a presentation from our local Conservation Officer.

-The Semi-Annual David Thompson Clean up is organized by Andrew Abel, Konstantin Stoletov and Jordyn Hansenfrom the David Thompson Climbing Association.
+The Semi-Annual David Thompson Clean up is organized by Jordyn Hansen & Konstantin Stoletov from the David Thompson Climbing Association.